Impact Measurement: Organizations Leading the Coaching Pilot

 We have been fortunate to have Karim Harji on board to develop materials which several organizations are going to test with coaches for the next several months.
 These organizations were selected to provide a broad cross-section of focus areas, locations, languages and structure.

-NDG Seniors Citizens’ Council: NDG Seniors Citizens’ Council works to improve quality of life for lower income older residents in the Notre-Dame-de-Grâce area of Montreal.
+NDG Senior Citizens’ Council: NDG Senior Citizens’ Council works to improve quality of life for lower income older residents in the Notre-Dame-de-Grâce area of Montreal.
 They recently completed the Impact and Strategic Clarity process and will be building on their theory of change through the pilot.